Mike was honored to join Friends of the Dunes as Executive Director in 2019. He brings a passion for

 Ginevra holds a B.S. in Molecular Environmental Biology from UC Berkeley and a M.E.M. with emphasis in Ecosystem Science and Conservation from Duke University.
 She has over 15 years of experience working for a variety of non-profits, governmental entities, and educational institutions.
-She has been involved with Friends of the Dunes since 2017, initially as a participant in the Master Naturalist Course, then as a restoration intern, and most recently as GIS Specialist.
+She has been involved with Friends of the Dunes since 2017, initially as a participant in the Coastal Naturalist Training, then as a restoration intern, and most recently as GIS Specialist.
 She loves spending time outside gardening, hiking, and camping with her family.

 Daisy is from the buzzing city of Las Vegas, Nevada.
 She moved to Humboldt County in 2016 and instantly fell in love with the quietness, the Redwoods, and our local wetlands.
 She graduated in the Spring of 2019 with a B.S. in Wildlife Management and Conservation Biology.
 Daisy is interested in joining her passion for wildlife conservation and education.
 In her spare time, you can find Daisy roller-skating across the block, swimming through our rivers, or on adventures with her partner and friends.